reisd/100daysMLChallenge/README.md

 ## Day 1 : Jul 9 , 2018

-**Today's Progress** : I have completed Andrew's DL Week 4 assignments.
+**Today's Progress** : I have completed Andrew's DL 1st course - Week 4 assignments.

 **Thoughts** : It was quite challenging to find the right caches in the back propagation but I made that work and learned a lot during the process.
 I will visit it back on July 10th, 2018 to get myself familiar with the different help functions.

 **Link of Work:**   [Deep learning assignment 1st specilization week 4](https://github.com/reisd/100daysMLChallenge/tree/master/Day%201)

+## Day 2 : Jul 10 , 2018

+**Today's Progress** : I have watched the three videos of 2nd course week 1.

+**Thoughts** : The videos were easy to understand and hope I can use some of them in real project.

+**Link of Work:**   Evernote notebook